 We are in compliance with the Americans with Disabilities Act of 1990, Section 504 of the Rehabilitation Act of 1973 as well as other applicable federal and state laws that prohibit discrimination on the basis of disability.

 The university will provide reasonable accommodations for qualified individuals upon request.

 With the construction of TU's new Science Building, all of accessible parking along Glen Drive from York Road to behind Stephens Hall will be permanently eliminated.
 Some accessible spaces will be added to the parking lots behind Stephens Hall and Van Bokkelen Hall/Media Center.
 The paystation on Glen Drive will be relocated to further down Glen Drive toward the accessibility ramp.
-All changes will take place on or about November 1, 2017.
+All changes were effective as of November 1, 2017.